Nuffield Health

 Nuffield Health is the United Kingdom's largest healthcare charity.
-Established in 1957 the charity operates 31 Nuffield Health Hospitals and 114 Nuffield Health Fitness & Wellbeing Centres.
+Established in 1957 the charity operates 37 Nuffield Health Hospitals and 110 Nuffield Health Fitness & Wellbeing Centres.
 It is independent of the National Health Service and is constituted as a registered charity.
-Its objectives are to 'advance, promote and maintain health and healthcare of all descriptions and to prevent, relieve and cure sickness and ill health of any kind, all for the public benefit.'
+Its objectives are to 'advance, promote and maintain health and healthcare of all descriptions and to prevent, relieve and cure sickness and ill health of any kind, all for the public benefit'.

-As a private provider, fees are charged to patients.
-In 2019 Nuffield Health had an annual gross income of £993 million, making it one of the five largest charities in the UK.
+As a trading charity, it charges fees for access to its hospital and fitness services.
+In 2023, Nuffield Health had a group turnover of £1.358 billion, making it the second largest charity operating in the UK.

-Nuffield Health operates 250 facilities including 31 private hospitals (29 in England, one in Glasgow, Scotland and a joint venture, Cardiff & Vale, Wales), 113 Fitness and Wellbeing Centres across the UK, and five medical centres.
+Alongside its paid for services, Nuffield Health also runs free community programmes to address unmet health needs in underserved communities.
+In 2023 its community programmes delivered £100 million in Social Value.

 History

-On 14 January 1957 the British United Provident Association (BUPA) established the Nursing Homes Charitable Trust to acquire and build community facilities equipped for the demands of modern medicine.
-In 1957 the President of BUPA, Lord Nuffield, suggested the charity might benefit from incorporating his name so was re-registered as the Nuffield Nursing Homes Trust (NNHT).
+On 14 January 1957, the British United Provident Association (BUPA) established the Nursing Homes Charitable Trust to acquire and build community facilities equipped for the demands of modern medicine.
+In 1957 the President of BUPA, William Morris, 1st Viscount Nuffield, suggested the charity might benefit from incorporating his name so was re-registered as the Nuffield Nursing Homes Trust (NNHT).

 At this time the Trust purchased the Strathallan nursing home in Bournemouth for £23,150.
 It was closed for ten months to be refurbished and reopened as the first Nuffield Hospital.
 In its first ten years, the Trust acquired and modernised a total of six dilapidated nursing homes and built seven new ones, together providing more than 400 beds.

 The earliest purpose-built hospital opened at Woking in 1962; others followed at Exeter, Shrewsbury, Hull, Birmingham and Slough.
-In 1966, the NNHT opened a new flagship hospital in London's Bryanston Square, at a cost of over half a million pounds.
-The Trust ran all sites on a strictly self-supporting basis, though non-profit-making lines.
+In 1966, NNHT opened a new flagship hospital in London's Bryanston Square, at a cost of over half a million pounds.
+The trust ran all sites on a strictly self-supporting, though non-profit-making, basis.
 Charges from patients were expected to cover not only operating costs but repairs and depreciation.

-By 1982 the Nuffield Nursing Homes Trust had grown to 31 hospitals and 1,076 beds.
+By 1982, NHHT had grown to 31 hospitals and 1,076 beds.
 In 1983, the trading name was changed to Nuffield Hospitals, the 'nursing homes' element no longer conveyed the focus on modern hospitals rather than nursing homes.

-A new direction was taken in 2005 when Tweed Park and Sona Fitness were acquired and merged to become Proactive Health, a new business arm providing clinical health services to public and corporate members.
-In 2007 Cannons Health & Fitness was acquired increasing services to include physiotherapy, weight management and health assessments.
+A new direction was taken in 2005, when Tweed Park and Sona Fitness were acquired and merged to become Proactive Health, a new business arm providing clinical health services to public and corporate members.
+In 2007, Cannons Health & Fitness was acquired, increasing services to include physiotherapy, weight management and health assessments.

-In July 2008 Nuffield Hospitals, Proactive Health and Cannons merged to become Nuffield Health, connecting fitness, prevention and treatment under a single brand, governance and management structure.
-The acquisition in 2014 of a further nine health clubs from Virgin Active, LA Fitness in Chester and in 2015 a further two sites in London (CityPoint, Moorgate and Market Sports, Shoreditch) broadened the Nuffield Health national network of Fitness & Wellbeing Gyms to 77 branches.
+In July 2008, Nuffield Hospitals, Proactive Health and Cannons merged to become Nuffield Health, connecting fitness, prevention and treatment under a single brand, governance and management structure.
+The acquisition in 2014 of a further nine health clubs from Virgin Active, LA Fitness in Chester and in 2015, a further two sites in London (CityPoint, Moorgate and Market Sports, Shoreditch) broadened the Nuffield Health national network of Fitness & Wellbeing Gyms to 77 branches.